Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Materials and Methods

 \subsection{Polymers in bulk and in confinement}

-Following Ref. \cite{bianco}, we model the active polymer as a chain of active monomers.
+Following ref. \cite{bianco}, we model the active polymer as a chain of active monomers.
 As shown in fig. \ref{fig:col-pol-snaps}.b, each of the $N_b$ monomers is composed by a single {\it thruster} DPD particle, except the head and tail monomer.
-Monomers are held together to their first neighbours via an harmonic potential $V_{\rm {harmonic}}(r) = K (r-r_0)^2$, acting between {\it thruster} particles of the connected beads separated by a distance $r$, with $K=30$ $k_BT/\sigma_{dpd}^2$, being $r_0\equiv 1.5 \, \sigma_{dpd}$.
-Since all interaction between particles are soft (DPD-like), we can choose $dt=10^{-2}$ as a time step to integrate the equations of motion.

-As in Ref.\cite{bianco}, we assume that all monomers are active a part from the first and the last (in grey in fig. \ref{fig:col-pol-snaps}).
-An active force $\bf{F}_{a,i}$ acts on each \textit{thruster} monomer ${\bf r}_{i}$: the force is characterised by a constant magnitude $F_a$ and a direction of ${\bf r}_{i+i} - {\bf r}_{i-i}$ parallel to the polymer backbone tangent, being ${\bf r}_{i+i}$ and ${\bf r}_{i-i}$ the position vectors of the \textit{thruster} particles of neighbouring monomers.
+Since the first (last) particle of the polymer does not have previous (posterior) neighbors, no force is applied on them.
+Alternatively, one could consider that the activity direction is extrapolated from the neighbor monomer in the chain.
+However, this alternative approach will not affect the main results and features described in the manuscript.
+Previously proposed models for active polymers have also taken this approach \cite{bianco}.
+Monomers are held together to their first neighbours via a harmonic potential $V_{\rm {harmonic}}(r) = K (r-r_0)^2$, acting between {\it thruster} particles of the connected beads separated by a distance $r$, with $K=30k_BT/r_c^2$, being $r_0\equiv 1.5 \, r_c$.
+Since all interaction between particles are soft (DPD-like), we can choose $dt=10^{-2}$ as the time step to integrate the equations of motion.
+As in ref. \cite{bianco}, we assume that all monomers are active apart from the first and the last (in grey in fig. \ref{fig:col-pol-snaps}).
+An active force $\textbf{F}_{a,i}$ acts on each \textit{thruster} monomer at ${\bf r}_{i}$.
+The force is characterised by a constant magnitude $F_a$ and a direction of ${\bf r}_{i+1} - {\bf r}_{i-1}$ parallel to the polymer backbone tangent, being ${\bf r}_{i+1}$ and ${\bf r}_{i-1}$ the position vectors of the \textit{thruster} particles first neighboring monomers.

 To characterise the bulk properties of an active polymer, we study a dilute system of 4 active polymers in a box with edge $L=20$ at a solvent density of $\rho=3$.
-Care must be taken if the volume fraction of polymers is not low enough, since polymers might interact via hydrodynamics.
-This is not our case, since in our system the polymers volume fraction is always lower than 5\%) simulations to avoid the interaction between polymers.
+Care must be taken if the volume fraction of polymers is not low enough, since polymers might interact between each other via hydrodynamics.
+In our case we avoid this by working with a polymer volume fraction that is always lower than 5\%.

-To study the polymer under confinement we embed the active polymer and the solvent in a cylindrical channel with periodic boundary conditions along the axial axis.
+To study the effects of confinement we embed the active polymer and the solvent in a cylindrical channel with periodic boundary conditions along the axial axis.
 The cylinder consists of $N_c=24415$ frozen WCA-like particles that interact with the DPD particles (solvent and polymers) via a WCA-like potential